MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmatransaction/nc-wdfdmatransaction-evt_wdf_dma_transaction_dma_transfer_complete.md

         // needs to be immediately disposable at dispatch-level.
         //
         // Delete the timer now so that we can complete the request safely.
-        // At this point the timer has either expired or been succesfully
+        // At this point the timer has either expired or been successfully
         // cancelled so there's no race with the timer routine.
         //
         if (RequestContext->Timer != NULL) {